CNA-Tech/PKS-Ninja/Staging/LabGuides/NSX-Hard-Way/readme.md

 ## Step 9: Create Network Address Translation Rules

-In this step, you create NAT rules to map addresses to/from the PKS and k8s networks and the physica network.
+In this step, you create NAT rules to map addresses to/from the PKS management, k8s pod, and physical networks.

 9.1 Define NAT Rules